< Begin >

 2️⃣ Brute force to find the secret byte using sample messages

-3️⃣ Use found byte to calculate checksum for new payload
+3️⃣ Use the secret byte to calculate checksum for the new payload

 Published by Kartheek Lade